Possible Sizes of Sumsets: Finding R(h,k) with General h

 \begin{definition} Define $0A = \{0\}$.
 For $A \subset \Z^r$ finite, define the generating function \end{definition} We now prove that the generating function behaves multiplicatively with respect to disjoint unions.

 \begin{lemma} For $A \subset \Z^r$ and $B\subset \Z^s$ finite,

-\end{lemma} \begin{proof} Elements of $\eta (A \sqcup B)$ are formed by adding up $i$ elements from $(A,0,1,0)$ and $\eta -i$ elements from $(0,B,0,1)$, which there are $|iA||(\eta -i)B|$ ways to do.
+\end{lemma} \begin{proof} Elements of $\eta (A \sqcup B)$ are formed by adding up $i$ elements from $(A,0,1,0)$ and $\eta -i$ elements from $(0,B,0,1)$, which yields $|iA||(\eta -i)B|$ possible sums.
 Sums of $\eta$ elements with different values of $i$ cannot be equal, since they will differ in their last two coordinates.
-Varying the value of $i$ between $0$ and $\eta $ gives so we are done. \end{proof}
+Varying the value of $i$ between $0$ and $\eta $ gives so we are done by applying Definition \ref{defGenFunc}. \end{proof}

 Notice that $\calf_{A \sqcup(B \sqcup C)}(z) = \calf_{(A \sqcup B)\sqcup C}(z)$.
 Whenever taking a disjoint union of more than two sets, we do so in an arbitrary order, as in such circumstances we will only care about the data in the generating function, which we know to be equal.
 In particular, with $A = \displaystyle\bigsqcup_{i=1}^m {A_{i}}$, we have